tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * The token URI can be a link to some metadata anywhere on the internet.
 This can be a potential point of centralization, but we will solve that later by using a tool called IPFS.

 * In our use case, we will create a JSON object that contains a `name`, `description`, and `image` field.
-Then we'll convert it to a special immutable URI with IPFS, which ensures that you will always be getting that same piece of data.
+Then we'll convert it to a special immutable URI with IPFS, which ensures that you will always get that same piece of data.
 Essentially, we'll link to some JSON metadata in a decentralized fashion, but for now, we just need to be able to store a string.

 Add the following lines of code inside the `registerArtwork` function for generating the token's id.